 - Be aware that monthly forecasts do not take into account weekly fluctuations.

-Send regular management accounts to the bank
+If appropriate, send regular management accounts to the bank

-- Include your budgets and forecasts.
+- Typically this will be your budgets and forecasts.

 - Include key indicators that give a picture of the health (and prospects) of your business.
 For example, the volume and status of sales leads and the volume of orders.